-Mo Salah (middle) is eager to score against Crystal Palace
+Mo Salah (center) is eager to score against Crystal Palace

 The Reds won the Premier League in style, but will certainly want to round off a successful domestic campaign.
-Darwin Nunez and Luis Diaz are both pushing for starting places, while Argentine midfielder Alexis Mac Allister is unlikely to be a risk due to a lack of fitness.
+Darwin Nunez and Luis Diaz are both pushing for starting places, while Argentine midfielder Alexis Mac Allister is unlikely to be risked due to a lack of fitness.

-The most notable character of the happy night at Anfield was Mo Salah when he just won the Premier League "Best Player" award in 2025.
+The most notable figure of the fun night at Anfield was Mo Salah when he just won the Premier League "Best Player" award in 2025.
 Salah also pocketed the Golden Boot award with 28 goals (unless Newcastle's Isak scored 6 goals in the final match of the season).

-However, Salah will have a chance to win the Ballon d'Or if he wins the European Golden Shoe, where he currently has 56 points, ranking third behind Real Madrid's Kylian Mbappe (58 points) and Sporting's Viktor Gyokeres (58.5 points).
+However, Salah will have a chance to win the Golden Ball if he wins the European Golden Shoe, where he currently has 56 points, ranking third behind Real Madrid's Kylian Mbappe (58 points) and Sporting's Viktor Gyokeres (58.5 points).
 The necessary and sufficient condition for Salah to take the lead and win the award is to score 2 goals to get 60 points.

 It can be seen that Salah will be the destination for Liverpool's passes and the home team will not stop attacking until they bring the Egyptian striker to the pinnacle of glory.

-The Eagles, on the other hand, are brimming with confidence after their historic FA Cup win over Manchester City.
-But will Crystal Palace's players be bold enough to ruin the home side's Liverpool crown after having already completed their season's mission?
+In contrast, the Eagles are brimming with confidence after their historic FA Cup win over Manchester City.
+But will Crystal Palace players be bold enough to ruin the coronation of hosts Liverpool after having already completed their mission of the season?

-The Eagles may have frustrated Manchester City at Wembley but things will be different at Anfield, especially as Crystal Palace have been regularly beaten by the Reds.
-The likes of Cheick Doucoure, Marc Guehi, Chadi Riad and Adam Wharton are all expected to miss out through injury.
+The Eagles certainly frustrated Manchester City at Wembley but things will be different at Anfield.
+Especially when Crystal Palace regularly lose to the Reds.
+Players like Cheick Doucoure, Marc Guehi, Chadi Riad and Adam Wharton are expected to miss out through injury.

 Prediction: Liverpool - Crystal Palace 3-1